Transforming I-66 Outside the Beltway

 Work is underway to transform Northern Virginia’s Interstate 66 into a multimodal corridor that moves more people, provides reliable trips and offers new travel options.
 The $2.3 Billion I-66 Outside the Beltway Project is a public-private partnership between the Virginia Department of Transportation (VDOT) and the Department of Rail and Public Transportation (DRPT), and private partner, I-66 Express Mobility Partners, a consortium of Cintra, Meridiam, Ferrovial Agroman US and Allan Myers VA, Inc.

-Transform 66 Outside the Beltway Project
+The I-66 Outside the Beltway Project will include:

-- Interchange improvements to enhance safety and reduce congestion, including auxiliary lanes between interchanges, where needed.
+- Interchange improvements to enhance safety and reduce congestion, including auxiliary lanes between interchanges, where needed